llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 Disabling and suppressing
 -------------------------

-There are multiple ways to suppress error reporting when using RealtimeSanitizer.
+There are multiple ways to disable error reporting when using RealtimeSanitizer.

 In general, ``ScopedDisabler`` should be preferred, as it is the most performant.